humm-devadmin/hummdocs/docs/platforms/shopify.md

   You will need your <b>Merchant ID</b> and an <b>Encryption Key</b> handy before continuing with the installation.
 </div>

-1 – Email <a href="mailto:pit@%domain%?Subject=Humm URL Request (Shopify)&body=Hi, %0D%0A%0D%0AMy Merchant ID is: %0D%0A%0D%0AI would like to setup Humm on my Shopify site. %0D%0A%0D%0AThanks,%0D%0A%0D%0A">pit@%domain%</a> for a copy of the **Humm Gateway Authorisation** URL.
-Please include your Merchant ID in the email.
+1 – Email <a href="mailto:pit@%domain%">pit@%domain%</a> with your merchant ID and mobile number for a copy of the **Humm Gateway Authorisation URL**.

-2 - Clicking the link to be taken to your store's setting page to add Humm.
+2 - Click the **Humm Gateway Authorisation URL** link to be taken to your store's setting page to add Humm.

 3 - Once logged in, you will see the prompt below.
 Click **Install payment provider**.